 Summer is on the horizon and that means grilling, pool time, and warmer weather.
-It also means cooling season and this summer air conditioner repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.
+It also means cooling season and this summer A/C repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.

-We talked to you about the R22 phase out earlier this year, and production of R22 refrigerant has already dropped by 90%.
+We discussed the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already dropped by 90%.
 By 2020, production will be discontinued.
 Homeowners now face the choice of whether to repair or to replace a system using R22 refrigerant from both a budget and environmental perspective.

 The R22 phase out has added new variables if you are considering repairing or replacing your air conditioner.
-For instance, some refrigerant creators are selling cheaper alternatives to R22, often called “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.
+For instance, some refrigerant creators are selling cheaper alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-Because of the R22 phase out, the HVAC industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to keep increasing as summer approaches.
+Because of the R22 phase out, the HVAC industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to increase as summer approaches.

-New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, albeit at a much higher cost, providing time to upgrade air conditioners before the phase-out period.
+New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioner or heat pump designed for R22.
+Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, providing time to upgrade air conditioners before the phase-out period.

-The typical life-span of many home air conditioners is eight to ten years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older systems, versus upgrading.
-More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
-New equipment will also have longer warranty periods, quieter operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.
+The average life-span of many home air conditioners is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older systems, versus upgrading.
+More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
+New systems will also have longer warranty periods, quieter operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

-To find out about your repair or replacement alternatives, call A1 Chesney Service Experts today at 587-315-5271 today.
+To learn more about your repair or replacement alternatives, call A1 Chesney Service Experts today at 587-315-5271 today.